el-kh/Adversarial-attacks/README.md

 A small note from Ani:
 This was, without a doubt, my worst project.
 I’m exhausted.
 I want to sleep for 12 years.
 Honestly, I don’t even care about the grade anymore.

-But hey — we made it to the end.
-So… bye. 🌙
+But hey — we made it to the end.  🌙
+Thank you all for a great semester 🩷